etwest/confidential-reporting/README.md

 #### Security Concerns
 The web-app password is stored in plaintext on the server so it is not recommended to use this email for any other purpose other than sending the encrypted reports.
 If anyone gets access to this gmail account they should only have access to encrypted reports.
 ### Recaptcha
-`www.google.com/recaptcha` to setup a recaptcha for the reporting service.
+www.google.com/recaptcha to setup a recaptcha for the reporting service.
 You will need to copy the site and secret keys to `Server.py`.
 We currently use V3 to prevent bot activity and attacks.
 This code may need to be tuned for your uses(within the `/report` endpoint in `Server.py`).
 One potential improvement would be to fall back upon recaptcha v2 in the case the user's recaptcha score is too low.
 Additionally if you are concerned about google tracking activity on your site switching over to v2 completely may be a better choice.

 ## Hosting and Installation
 You will need root privileges for these steps.
+You can deploy to Heroku or host yourself by following the instructions in the appropriate section below.
 ### Heroku
 Copy the contents of the `heroku` directory to the project directory.
-This directory and the `self-hosting` directory are no longer necessary.
+This directory and the `self-hosting` directory are no longer necessary for a heroku deployment.
 Create a heroku web app and upload your project to the repository(instructions provided on your heroku app under deploy). http://heroku.com
 ### Self-Hosting
 Copy the contents of the `self-hosting` directory to the project directory.
 This directory and the `heroku` directory are no longer necessary.
 #### Dependencies